Fatal1ty/mashumaro/README.md

 basic_codec.encode(..., <shape_type>)
 ```

-Mixin can be used as:
+Mixin can be used as follows:
 ```python
 from mashumaro import DataClassDictMixin
 # or from mashumaro.mixins.dict import DataClassDictMixin